matrix-org/matrix-spec/content/client-server-api/_index.md

 response, and the client submits that authentication data via the `auth` request parameter.

-A client should first make a request with no `auth` parameter.
+A client MUST first make a request with no `auth` parameter.
-The homeserver returns an HTTP 401 response, with a JSON body, as follows:
+The homeserver returns an HTTP 401 response with a JSON body, advertising the flows the client can continue with, as follows:

 ```nohighlight
 HTTP/1.1 401 Unauthorized